yewnyx/SubLink/Docs/Actions/OBS/Index.md

 - Asynchronous
 - Parameters
    - `string` sceneName      - required - Scene name to set as active for the outputs
-   - `string` transitionName - required - Name of the transition to use; Defaults to `"Cut"`
+   - `string` transitionName - optional - Name of the transition to use; Defaults to `"Cut"`
 - Returns: Nothing

 ```csharp